HmzNasry/ollama_voice_assistant/README.md

 ### SearXNG Setup

-This version integrates SearxNG to perform real-time internet searches when needed.
+This version integrates SearXNG to perform real-time internet searches when needed.

 1. **Installation and Configuration:**
-   Follow the detailed setup instructions in the [SearxNG Documentation](https://searxng.github.io/searxng/).
+   Follow the detailed setup instructions in the [SearXNG Documentation](https://searxng.github.io/searxng/).

 2. **Local Instance:**
-   Ensure your SearxNG instance is running and accessible, typically at `http://localhost:8080/search`.
+   Ensure your SearXNG instance is running and accessible, typically at `http://localhost:8080/search`.

 3. **Integration in Code:**
    The assistant sends search queries to this endpoint to fetch real-time data.

 #### Quick Setup (Using Docker)

-Ensure that **SearxNG is inside the same directory as this project** or that you are **in the `searxng-docker/searxng` directory** when running these commands.
+Ensure that **SearXNG is inside the same directory as this project** or that you are **in the `searxng-docker/searxng` directory** when running these commands.

-### **Editing Configuration Files for SearxNG (Docker Setup)**
+### **Editing Configuration Files for SearXNG (Docker Setup)**

 #### **Windows (PowerShell)**
 ```powershell